Timeliness calculations - Canada

 Lifecycle Events: End of the business day on which the life-cycle event occurs

-KOR determines timeliness based on the ExecutionTimestamp, ValuationTimestamp or the EventTimestamp combined with the Counterparty1Designation.
-The below enumerations are listed below and also accessible in our spec
+KOR determines timeliness based on the ExecutionTimestamp, ValuationTimestamp or the EventTimestamp combined with the Qualified Reporting Counterparty Indicator.

 CA Creation Data Timeliness